Jvk1166z/kingpin/README.md

 If you're wondering what is defined as a **concern** here it is:

 * A **concern** is anything involving the operation itself as a whole.
 This can be simply asking if something you're considering doing is okay with us.
 But more importantly, if you're a building owner or someone of authority, and you want us to stop.
 Or you want to report someone for being a piece of shit.
-We need to know immediately, so we can take action.
+We need to know **immediately**, so we can take action.
 Though we will ask you to provide some proof of authority, or in the case of reporting someone of unsavory behavior, proof.